WheatleyTheCore/Processo-Expert-Nunchuk-Lib/README.md

 # Processor-Expert-Nunchuk-Lib
-A library for communicating with Wii Nunchuks in the CodeWarrior IDE
+Wii Nunchuks are surprisingly awesome controllers for things.
+This is a library for communicating with them through microprocessors programmed using Processor Expert.

 ## Setting it up